favas-payspoon/ofb/README.md

 Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDB instances and RabbitMq.
 Make sure you have `4 Gb` RAM available on your machine.
 You can always run just vital services though: Gateway, Registry, Config, Auth Service and Account Service.

 #### Before you start
-- Install Docker and Docker Compose.
-- Export environment variables: `CONFIG_SERVICE_PASSWORD`, `NOTIFICATION_SERVICE_PASSWORD`, `STATISTICS_SERVICE_PASSWORD`, `ACCOUNT_SERVICE_PASSWORD`, `MONGODB_PASSWORD` (make sure they were exported: `printenv`)
-- Make sure to build the project: `mvn package [-DskipTests]`

 #### Production mode
-In this mode, all latest images will be pulled from Docker Hub.
-Just copy `docker-compose.yml` and hit `docker-compose up`

 #### Development mode
-If you'd like to build images yourself (with some changes in the code, for example), you have to clone all repository and build artifacts with maven.
-Then, run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

-`docker-compose.dev.yml` inherits `docker-compose.yml` with additional possibility to build images locally and expose all containers ports for convenient development.

 #### Important endpoints
 - http://localhost:80 - Gateway